cb-oskar/xdac-documentation/xDAC-Requirements-Document.md

 AA | Autonomous Agent (Bot, robot, AI, smart applications) DAC| Decentralized autonomous company
 DRB | Dispute Representative Board
 Initial Capital | The initial capital is amount of XDAC to start company and distribute company ownership among owners.
+The minimum amount of initial capital is 100 XDAC.
 1 XDAC is one vote in the company.
 If company has multiple partners, they can participate in the company by sending XDAC tokens from a different wallet addresses in an amount that represents their stake.
 Performance Rating | It is a mechanism that allows for an automated rating based on tracking work ethic and delivering tasks on time.
 Each task will be rated between 0 and 1 (0 means task not finished, not delivered, or not paid on time) whereas (1 means task was finished and payment initiated).
 PR | Product Requirements
 RD | Requirements Document